 The very first successful mouse embryo cryopreservation (CP) was reported individually from one another by two research groups in the year 1972.
 Twelve months later, the birth of the first calf through frozen embryo was posted.
 The 1st human pregnancy from a frozen embryo was achieved with the same procedure applied successfully for CP of mouse and cow embryos; however, it had been terminated simply by spontaneous abortion in the second trimester.
 Since then, embryo CP,has become routine procedure in human assisted reproduction (AR) as well as oocyte CP is getting introduced into clinical training and is also getting more and more widely used.
 Those couples opting for cryopreservation often ask our experts can you explain some advantages of cryopreservation.
 What does embryo cryopreservation cost?
 What are embryo cryopreservation risks?
-Can you tell in detail embryo cryopreservation process?
-What is oocyte cryopreservation?
 Is cryopreservation of embryos in animals possible?
 Can you define oocyte cryopreservation?
 What is embryo vitrification?
 Describe ovarian tissue cryopreservation?
 What is the cryopreservation of eggs?
 Can you explain oocyte cryopreservation success rates?
 How long can a woman freeze her eggs?
-What is oocyte cryopreservation protocol?
-Can you emphasize the cryopreservation of sperm and embryos?
 Is there any oocyte cryopreservation near me?
 What is the relation between Cryopreservation and IVF success?
-Although cryopreservation is an abysmal subject, the best IVF specialist in Amritsar Dr. Shilpa Gulati at the Indira IVF clinic in Amritsar has tried to cover all the above queries in a concise manner in the given below treatise.
+Although it is an abysmal subject, the best IVF specialist in Amritsar Dr. Shilpa Gulati at the Indira IVF clinic in Amritsar has tried to cover all the above queries in a concise manner in the given below treatise.

 Wilmut I, Rowson LEA.
 Experiments on the low temperature preservation of cow embryos.
 Veterinary Record.
 1973;92(26):686–690.